gstaff/KiteWind-RTX/README.md

 Building the TensorRT-LLM engine may require at least 32 GB of RAM.

 #### Disk Space
 This app takes about 12 GB when dependencies are installed and the LLM engine files are included.
-To be safe plan to have at least 24 GB of disk space available.
+To be safe, plan to have at least 24 GB of disk space available.

 #### Voice Input
 You will need a microphone or other audio input device to interact via the voice button.